TBLabFJD/VariantCallingFJD/README.md

 ## Dependencies
 **Job scheduler:**
-- **Slurm Workload Manager:** As said in the introduction, this pipeline has been developped to be run in a Slurm Workload Manager system.
+- **Slurm Workload Manager:** This pipeline has been developped to be run in a Slurm Workload Manager system.
 We use the the function `sbatch` to submit the jobs to the queue.
 We also have installed the diferent programs in different modules to prevent incompatibilities.

 **Programming languages:**
 - **Python v2.7.15:** All python scrips were developped using python v2.7.15.
 In task `"Mosdepth.sh"` python v3.6.12 is used by loading the module miniconda/3.6 to use `mosdepth`.